Axionlike-particle generation by laser-plasma interaction: Models

-The subscript under the coupling coefficient $g$ in this and later sections is omitted, and the natural Lorentz--Heaviside units are used as $c=\hbar=\epsilon_0=1$.
-Symbols $F$ and $\tilde{F}$ stand for the normal and dual electromagnetic field tensors; $\psi$ is the axion's field.
-Equation (\ref{eq:agglagrangian}) predicts the generation of axion as a result of Klein--Gordon equation for spin-zero particles with a stimulating source proportional to the anisotropy invariant of electromagnetic field
+For the sake of simplicity, the subscript under the coupling coefficient $g_{a\gamma\gamma}$ in following sections is omitted, and the natural Lorentz--Heaviside units are used as $c=\hbar=\epsilon_0=1$.
+Symbols $F$ and $\tilde{F}$ stand for the normal and dual electromagnetic field tensors; $\psi$ is the ALP's field. \Eref{eq:agglagrangian} predicts the generation of ALP as a result of Klein--Gordon equation for spin-zero particles with a stimulating source proportional to the anisotropy invariant of electromagnetic field